 This is a letter to New Jersey towns on Best Practices when drafting cannabis ordinances that implement Social Equity.

 Our hope is to help induce New Jersey towns to participate in this emerging cannabis marketplace.
-Your reluctance is noted, but your involvement is needed.
+Your reluctance is noted.
+But your involvement is needed.

 The NJCRC has prioritized cannabis license applications from those convicted of cannabis felonies or two misdemeanors, minorities, women, and disabled veterans.

 But Social Equity exists in the eye of the beholder, and New Jersey towns are the beholders of Social Equity.
 Cannabis corporations that are Multi-State Operators (MSOs) pull up to New Jersey with balance sheets for scale and often infringe on small businesses.
-The guidelines crafted by the NJCRC are intended to guard against these occurrences.
+The guidelines crafted by the NJCRC are intended to guard against this.